 Helping Guide you and your Adolescent through the Maze of Mental Health or Addiction

 We work with Families of Adolescents who are lost in the maze of treatment for mental health issues such as anxiety, depression, self harm or eating disorders and/or addiction.
 Lynne's role as an Adolescent Mental Health Advocate for Families and Adolescents helps to determine the level of care needed at each step of their recovery from mental health issues or addiction.
 Lynne helps families determine whether the adolescent should stay at home to receive once a week outpatient therapy or outpatient therapy with some other services added such as coaches in or out of the home or home schooling.
 Additionally, she points families in the right direction of mental health facilities that may be the right fit for the teen.
 While the teen is in the facility, Lynne acts as liaison to monitor and assess the treatment as well as deciding when the adolescent should be discharged.
 Before discharge, Lynne prepares an aftercare plan collaboratively with the family, the adolescent and the facility to follow once the client is home.
-After discharge, Lynne places the teen in the appropriate setting and create a team of psychiatrist/therapist/nutritionist/coaches/schooling.
+After discharge, Lynne places the teen in the appropriate setting and create a team of psychiatrists, therapists, coaches, and home school teachers.

 Therapy for Adolescents